Laura-Geronimo/Geronimo-etal_2024_NaturalHazardsReview/README.md

 | `f_S4_MuniCostsFrom_OB.rmd`        | Estimates the NPV for costs to Toms River for Scenario 4.
 Discounts the costs and groups them into buckets for analysis |

 ### Folder location: scripts/workflow/2_ScenarioInputs/1_Retrospective/2_MuniRevFrom_OB
-Generates Municipal revenues estimates associated with the different Ortley Beach scenarios
+Generates Municipal revenues estimates (2012-2022) associated with the different Ortley Beach scenarios, based on simplifying assumptions descriped in the manuscript and SI.
 | Script Name      | Description                                                                                                                          |
 |------------------|------------------------------------------------------------------------------------------------------------------------------|
 | `a_S1_MuniCostsFrom_OB_byYear_Preprocessing.rmd`        | Estimates the costs to Toms River municipality of maintaining properties on Ortley Beach for Scenario 1 (rebuild Ortley Beach), for 2012-2022, based on scenario assumptions.
 Downscales data to Ortley Beach|